-The Solo 401k has a ridiculous amount of alternative names.
-It is also commonly referred to as an Individual 401k, Solo-k, Self-Employed 401k, Uni-k, and the One-Participant 401k, among others.
-The IRS officially refers to Solo 401k’s as “One-Participant 401k’s“, but I haven’t heard anyone use that terminology, so we’ll stick to Solo 401k’s here.
+The Solo 401K has a ridiculous amount of alternative names, but they all refer to the same type of account.
+It is also commonly referred to as an Individual 401K (or i401K), Solo-K, Self-Employed 401K, Uni-K, and One-Participant 401K, among others.
+The IRS officially refers to Solo 401Ks as “One-Participant 401Ks”, but I have never heard anyone use that terminology, so we’ll stick to Solo 401Ks for this article.

-Despite the confusing number of nicknames, they all refer to the same thing: a 401k plan covering a self-employed individual (an income generating business owner with no employees), or that person and his or her spouse.
+Despite the plethora of nicknames, they all refer to the same thing: a 401K plan covering a self-employed individual (an income generating business owner with no employees), or that person and his or her spouse.

-There are a few key differences between the employer 401k’s most of us are used to and Solo 401k’s, which we’ll cover in a bit.
-Outside of those differences, Solo 401k’s very closely resemble Traditional 401k’s and Roth 401k’s we are already familiar with.
+There are a few key differences between the employer-sponsored 401Ks that most of us are used to and Solo 401Ks, which we’ll cover in a bit.
+Outside of those differences, Solo 401Ks very closely resemble Traditional 401Ks and Roth 401Ks we are already familiar with.

 As with the SEP IRA, you do not need to be full-time self-employed in order to be eligible.
-You could be part-time self-employed or earn a side income from a secondary job.
-Having a Traditional 401k through another employer does not exclude you from being able to start and maintain a separate Solo 401k.
+You could be part-time self-employed or earn a side income from a secondary job or side hustle.
+And having a Traditional 401K through another employer does not exclude you from being able to start and maintain a separate Solo 401K.